 Projective Geometry, size and equality do not exist,

-and, as a direct consequence,
+and, in direct consequence,

-Geometry can compare
+it can compare

 intervals only through incidence.